Clone via github.

 - ITensor at 2014 Sherbrooke Summer School

 ITensors are as easy to multiply as scalars: matching indices automatically contract, making it simple to transcribe tensor network diagrams into correct, efficient code.

 For example, the diagram below (resembling the overlap of two matrix product states) can be converted to code as

 - Clone the latest version:

-Or download if you do not have git.
+Or download zip file if you do not have git.

 git clone https://github.com/ITensor/ITensor itensor

-(Cloning with the "git" program allows tracking changes to ITensor; for more see our git quickstart guide.)
+(Cloning with git allows you to track changes to ITensor and is the preferred method; for more see our git quickstart guide.)